boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 ~~~~~
 {: #ex-4 title="A JSON Example with Single Bidir Rate-Limit Policy"}

+# Sample Uses of the Advice

+It is out of scope of this document to make recommendations about how the advice is consumed by applications/OS/Hosts.
+A non-exhaustive list is provided hereafter for illustration purposes:

+* Applications can send/receive data at a rate beyond the CIR up to the PIR when the network is not congested.
+If network feedback (e.g., packet loss or delay) indicates congestion, the application can scale back to the CIR.
+Otherwise, it can use the PIR for temporary throughput boosts.
+* Applications can send/receive short-term bursts of data that exceed the committed burst size CBS up to the PBS if there is no congestion.
+This is useful for scenarios where short, high-throughput bursts are needed.
+* Applications can ensure that their sending rate never exceeds the PIR and that their short-term bursts of traffic never exceeds PBS.

 # Security Considerations

 The throughtput advice is bound to a subscriber, a host, and traffic category, not individual flows.
 This is consistent with, e.g.,